안녕하세요! 토미입니다.

 Rule number 3 is Liquidization.

-Sounds difficult, but if you pay attention to this word, liquid, you will understand it better.
+It doesn’t sound very easy, but if you pay attention to the word liquid, you will understand it better.

 Think about liquid.
-Liquid has some kind of smooth texture.
+Liquid has a smooth texture.

 Similar to that, ㄹ sound acts like a smooth pronunciation in Korean.

-And this rule is actually easy, peesy, lemon squeezy, once you get this.
+And this rule is easy, peasy, lemon squeezy, once you get this.

 If ㄴ comes before or after ㄹ, its pronunciation will be changed into ㄹ.